-In assessment of important world events, such as the case of Belarus protest today, we believe it is necessary to identify contradictions and to give priority to the primary one.
-We also believe that in the imperialist world with the tendency of capitalism towards globalisation, the main contradiction is presented by imperialism itself subjugating states, oppressing and exploiting people and polarising whole world between the few which have everything and masses that have nothing.
+In an assessment of important world events, such as the case of the Belarus protest today, we believe it is necessary to identify contradictions and to give priority to the primary one.
+We also believe that in the imperialist world with the tendency of capitalism towards globalisation, the main contradiction is presented by imperialism itself subjugating states, oppressing and exploiting people, and polarising the whole world between the few who have everything and masses that have nothing.

-Serbian comrades have developed an analysis of mechanisms of neoliberal aggression which expresses the primary contradiction we are talking about, and they apply it on the case of Belarus to predict the possible outcome of a neoliberal transformation in the case the opposition wins.
-Using historical experience from previous colour revolutions, global capitalism theory and world-systems analysis, they develop a guideline for acting and strategy in this and future intents of the globalising capitalism to overcome its structural limitations and prevent its colapse.
+Serbian comrades have developed an analysis of mechanisms of neoliberal aggression which expresses the primary contradiction we are talking about, and they apply it to the case of Belarus to predict the possible outcome of a neoliberal transformation in the case the opposition wins.
+Using historical experience from previous colour revolutions, global capitalism theory, and world-systems analysis, they develop a guideline for acting and strategy in this and future intents of the globalising capitalism to overcome its structural limitations and prevent its collapse.

 How does it work in practice?
 After the coup, a “technocratic” administration is being installed, which will be implemented by the head of the IMF according to a neoliberal recipe.
 What are the ingredients of a neoliberal recipe?
 The IMF calls its prescriptions a Structural Adjustment Program (SAP) and the main spice is the reduction of government spending along with privatization and deregulation of the market.
 In other words, they give you money but only under certain conditions … It may sound familiar: